maxhbr/myconfig/README.md

     - `myautosetup.pl`, which sets up the environment depending on monitor configuration and more
     - `myborgbackup.sh`, my core backup script
     - `ec`, which calls emacs for me
-- `./nix`, containing the configuration for nix, overlays, custom packages and also the `nixpkgs` checkouts
+- `./nix`, containing the configuration for nix, overlays, custom packages and also the `nixpkgs`
+  - the `/nix/nixpkgs` are taken from the stable branch of nixos-latest via `git subtree`
+  - the `/nix/nixpkgs-unstable` contains a `default.nix` which pulls the package definitions on the fly
 - `./nixos`, containing the complete nixos configuration for multiple hosts (the hostname defines, which configuration is taken)
   - this imports
     - the folder `./xmonad` via the top level `./default.nix`